Amber Solano is Chair of AALRR's Private Labor and Employment Practice Group, covering nine offices throughout California.

 Ms. Solano is a sought-after presenter.
-She has provided training seminars and presentations to various entities and professional associations on topics such as: preventing discrimination, retaliation, and harassment; conducting disciplinary investigations; responding to EEOC and DFEH complaints; managing employee leaves; effectively navigating the interactive process and providing reasonable accommodation; wage and hour; and employee discipline.
+She has provided training seminars and presentations to various entities and professional associations on topics such as: preventing discrimination, retaliation, and harassment; conducting disciplinary investigations; responding to EEOC and CRD complaints; managing employee leaves; effectively navigating the interactive process and providing reasonable accommodation; wage and hour; and employee discipline.

 Alerts & Articles

 Ms. Solano oversees the firm’s publications for the Private Labor Employment Practice Group and co-chairs the firm’s annual Employment Law Conference.

 - Failure to Comply with the EEOC’s Claim-filing Requirements May Not Bar Courts from Hearing Discrimination CasesEdLawConnect Blog, 06.12.2019

 - Failure to Comply with the EEOC’s Claim-filing Requirements May Not Bar Courts from Hearing Discrimination CasesLabor & Employment Law Blog, 06.12.2019